cwi-dis/volvo/production/receiver/readme.txt

-To be able to run this you must first install sensorrelay, from Tom's Mercurial, bitalino/sensorrelay.
+To be able to run this you must first install sensorrelay from <https://github.com/cwi-dis/sensor-relay-py>.

-Install with "sudo python setup.py install".